Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Abstract

 \section{Abstract}

-We study the Quantum Approximate Optimization Algorithm (QAOA) in the context of the \mc problem.
-Near-term (noisy) quantum devices are only able to (accurately) execute \QAOA at low circuit depths while \QAOA{} requires a relatively high circuit-depth in order to ``see" the whole graph \cite{FGG20}.
-We introduce a \emph{classical} pre-processing step that initializes \QAOA with a \emph{biased} superposition of all possible cuts in the graph, referred to as a {\it warm-start}.
-In particular, our initialization informs \QAOA{} by a solution to a low-rank semidefinite programming relaxation of the \mc problem.
-Our experimental results show that this variant of \QAOA, called \QAOAw, is able to outperform standard \QAOA on lower circuit depths with less training time (in the optimization stage for \QAOA's variational parameters).
-We provide experimental evidence as well as theoretical intuition on performance of the proposed framework.
+We study the Quantum Approximate Optimization Algorithm (\QAOA) in the context of the \mc\ problem.
+Noisy quantum devices are only able to accurately execute \QAOA\ at low circuit depths, while classically-challenging problem instances may call for a relatively high circuit-depth.
+This is due to the need to build correlations between reachable pairs of vertices in potentially large graphs \cite{FGG20}.
+To enhance the solving power of low-depth QAOA, we introduce a classical pre-processing step that initializes \QAOA\ with a biased superposition of possible cuts in the graph, referred to as a {\it warm-start}.
+In particular, we initialize \QAOA\ with a solution to a low-rank semidefinite programming relaxation of the \mc\ problem.
+Our experimental results show that this variant of \QAOA, called \QAOAw, is able to outperform standard \QAOA\ on lower circuit depths in solution quality and training time. \fe{While this improvement is partly due to the classical warm-start, we find strong evidence of further improvement using QAOA circuit at small depth.} We provide experimental evidence of improved performance as well as theoretical properties of the proposed framework.